The Sika Show and its history

 The Sika Show aims to bring together hunters and those in the industry.
 At the show, exhibitors can develop new business opportunities and reinforce existing ones, and hunters can find the latest in outdoor products and services, and connect with interest groups, organisations, and each other.

 Highlights of the show are the competitions for Sika heads, roaring, photography and taxidermy judged by the best in the industry.
 There are archery and air rifle try-outs for youngsters, black powder displays, Douglas scoring demonstrations, antler displays, deer jaw ageing demonstrations, a range of activities for kids, a taxidermy display, and a selection of fresh wild food stalls.

-The two-day event has been running for more than 20 years in Taupo, New Zealand.
-The Sika Show grows bigger each year, and now attracts more than 4000 hunters and their families as well as others with an interest in recreation, wild animal management, and wild food flavours.
+The two-day event has been running for 25 years in Taupo, New Zealand.
+The Sika Show grows bigger each year, and now attracts more than 6000 hunters and their families as well as others with an interest in recreation, wild animal management, and wild food flavours.